Please ensure Javascript is enabled for purposes of website accessibility

 • Are people friendly?

 Ask for a copy of the residency contract to review.
-Carefully read the agreement and question the director about anything you need help understanding.
-Ask a friend or family member to read over the contract as well.
+Carefully read the agreement and ask the director for help understanding anything you need.
+You can also ask a friend or family member to read over the contract.

 Independent living communities are not licensed.
 Assisted living, nursing homes, and CCRCs must regularly pass state inspections.
 You can find state inspection reports online or ask the community for a copy.